Toast to Fall at These 11 Epic Hudson Valley Oktoberfests

 Whether this is your first Oktoberfest or you're a seasoned sauerkraut fiend, join us in raising a brew-filled Bavarian bierstein mug to these Oktoberfest events in our region.
 Cheers — or as the Germans say, "Prost!"

 September 20, 6:30-10:30 p.m.

 Swing on over to the Putnam County Golf Course to carouse and feast in traditional Oktoberfest style.
 The Amish Outlaws will visit to provide good tunes throughout the evening, while a bar and beer tent will pour brews galore.
 Snack on bangers, knockwurst, and kielbasa and let the good times roll.

 This community-focused celebration captures the spirit of Germany in an all-day family-friendly event, which features food from local purveyors, plus traditional German music, dancing, and games.
 And though the $5 entry will cover all entertainment, beer and Hudson Valley eats will be available for purchase.

 Bear Mountain Oktoberfest at Anthony Wayne, Bear Mountain

-One of the Hudson Valley’s most anticipated Oktoberfest events, the Bear Mountain Inn celebrates in German spirit through the end of October.
+One of the Hudson Valley’s most anticipated Oktoberfest events, Bear Mountain Inn's shindig celebrates in German spirit through the end of October.
 Each night of the festivities features a different band, with all shows taking place on the grounds of the nearby Anthony Wayne Recreation Area.

 Hunter Mountain Oktoberfest, Hunter